cPanel ELevate blockers

 We do not allow upgrades while you are using packages from unsupported repositories for the following reasons:

-• We cannot guarantee that unsupported repositories provide packages for your upgraded distribution version.
+• We cannot guarantee that the packages in these unsupported repositories are supported by your upgraded distribution version.

 To upgrade your distribution version, you must disable these repositories and remove their packages.